Aloys Pichler: Early life and education

 He was born in 1833 at Burgkirchen am Wald in the Roman Catholic Diocese of Passau.
 He studied at the Passau Lyceum and at Munich, and in 1857 he received the prize for an essay on Polybius.
 Two years later he was made a priest; in 1861 he was honored with the theological doctorate, and in the following year he commenced his lectures on Church history.

 Career and downfall

 In 1869 he was appointed librarian at St. Petersburg; but two years later he was found to be guilty of kleptomaniac propensities in his official capacity, and as he had robbed the library of many valuable possessions, he was brought to trial, found guilty, and condemned to banishment to Siberia, where he remained till 1874, when he was pardoned through the intervention of the Bavarian prince Leopold.
 Pichler then returned to his native country.
-He died June 3, 1874, at Siegdorf, near Trauenstein.
+He died on 3 June 1874 in Siegdorf, near Trauenstein.